It’s the Hank Aaron State Trail’s 20th anniversary - and you’re invited to the party!

 People of the Road

 Five permanent sculptures will create a new landmark and powerful reminder connecting the landscape to its history.
-The landmark will honor and celebrate the thousands of workers who built the locomotives and rail cars made in Milwaukee that carried our name across the countryside.
 We need your help to make this public art a reality in 2019!

 Become a Friend of the Trail

 Friends are a diverse community who use and love the 14 scenic miles of the Hank Aaron State Trail.
-Friends’ support helps engage the community with popular outdoor events accessible to all, environmental stewardship and restoration, history, art, and so much more!
+Friends’ support helps engage the community with outdoor events, environmental stewardship and restoration, history, art, and so much more!

 Wisconsin Bike Week